caryll/otfcc/README.md

      -O1                     Default optimization.
      -O2                     More aggressive optimizations for web font.
 In this level, the following options will be set:
-                               --ignore-glyph-order
+                               --merge-features
                                --short-post
-                               --merge-features
+                               --subroutinize
-     -O3                     Most aggressive opptimization strategy will be used.
+     -O3                     The most aggressive opptimization strategy will be used.
 In this level, these options will be set:
                                --force-cid
-                               --subroutinize
+                               --ignore-glyph-order
  --verbose                 : Show more information when building.

  --ignore-hints            : Ignore the hinting information in the input.